 Tim Flach & Karl Taylor Photography Workshop: A Visual Journey

-> World-renowned animal and fine art photographer Tim Flach will be joining Karl Taylor for his first ever photography workshop in Europe, where they will be exploring the science behind our visual system and revealing how, by understanding and applying these concepts, you can take your photography to a whole new level.
+World-renowned animal and fine art photographer Tim Flach will once again be joining Karl Taylor for their highly successful ‘A Visual Journey’ photography workshop, where they will be exploring the science behind our visual system and revealing how, by understanding and applying these concepts, you can take your photography to a whole new level.

-> This exclusive four-day workshop, hosted from 31st March to 1st April 2020 at Taylor’s state of the art studio in the picturesque island of Guernsey, will feature a powerful combination of theory, practical and Photoshop sessions that will change the way you see (quite literally).
+This exclusive four-day workshop, hosted from 31st March to 1st April 2020 at Taylor’s state of the art studio in the picturesque island of Guernsey, will feature a powerful combination of theory, practical and Photoshop sessions that will change the way you see (quite literally).

 Guests will have an opportunity to observe or participate in four different photo shoots as well as follow along with interactive retouching demonstrations, working on images captured throughout the workshop.
 In addition, Flach, author of five best-selling books, will share valuable insight into how to publish your work, whether it be in the form of a printed book or exhibition.

 Flach will undertake an equine and alternative animal shoot as well as (for the first time) reveal his post-production techniques on some of his most iconic images.
 Taylor will also take participants through two advertising style product shoots and a beauty shoot where he will employ his exquisite control of light.
 Following this, Taylor will also reveal his best practise techniques for retouching.